Cyriaque Lamar

 “Today,” twinkled Lina.
 “We live dangerously.”

-Lina gave a silent command, and the solar shade began its slow, loud journey.
-Tippi heard the shade grouse and gravel, as its megalith gears croaked and crashed, secreted away in the laser-cut depths of old Appalachia.
+Tippi heard the cliffside grouse and gravel, as the megalith gears croaked and crashed, secreted away in the laser-cut depths of old Appalachia.

 Future, New Jersey - section break

 Lina was the neural arbiter, or “n’arbiter,” of Wee Sheol.
+Lina didn’t have a body, but everyone made it work

-“What’s a pilot light?”
-Tippi asked, inevitably.
+“What’s a pilot light?” asked Tippi, inevitably.

 The Lenapewihittuk Institute carved the century shelter from an acreage of parkland, plucked from federal auction.
 Their goal was to establish multigenerational housing, low on pollutants and acrimony, but the humans never moved in, and Lina didn’t talk about it.